 Sometimes the amount of medical debt is so great that it affects the rest of their finances and makes recovery from the illness or procedure more difficult due to the lack of funds.
 The stress of coping with an injury or even elective surgery can be compounded by financial issues.

 For those who have been affected by medical debt, one question looms large: when you need financial help with your medical bills, what should you do?

 Working With Insurance

 Unfortunately, even having health insurance can’t protect you completely from the financial burden medical bills can bring.
-According to the health division at NerdWallet, a price-comparison website, some estimates indicate that nearly 10 million adults with full health insurance accumulated medical bills they couldn’t pay off in 2013.
+According to an article at Self Lender, 20% of Americans (about 42.9 million people) have unpaid medical bills.
 The Kaiser Family Foundation found in a recent report on out-of-pocket spending that this debt often accumulates either from bills that aren’t covered either by plans or by what’s called the application of cost-sharing, including deductibles.
 (A cost sharing reduction is a discount that may lower the amount you have to pay out of your own pocket.)

 For elective or non-emergency procedures, you’ll want to check with your insurance company beforehand to see what may be covered and to find out about any necessary pre-approvals.
 In addition to the procedure itself, you’ll need to find out if your doctor and the location are covered — depending on your health insurance provider, you may need to switch doctors or see if your doctor can perform the procedure at a different facility.

 Patient Assistance Programs